07 Apr 2016 - by 'Maurits van der Schee'

 After 1 year of slowly growing PHP-CRUD-API another milestone is reached.
 Today SQLite support, the fourth supported database engine, is added to the project.
 This feature is added in order to facilitate fast prototyping as SQLite is easy to install and configure.
 I want to thank Antoine Weber for his feature request and contribution to deliver this feature.

 A few months ago I did some research on the feasibility of a SQLite implementation.
 I found that there were sufficient reflection methods available for the full functionality of the reflective REST API.
 Other DBMS systems provide reflection using the INFORMATION_SCHEMA, which is a SQL standard.
-I found out that SQLite has similar functionality, but with non-standard with "pragma" statements.
+I found out that SQLite has similar functionality, but with non-standard "pragma" statements.
 These statements are equally powerful, but less flexible as they cannot be combined with "SELECT" or "WHERE" clauses.

 I decided to use the pragma statements to make a "pseudo" INFORMATION_SCHEMA for SQLite.
 It consists of a set of 4 tables: